trisulnsm/trisul-scripts/lua/backend_scripts/firehol/README.md

 FireHOL.lua  - Trisul Plugin to alert on FireHOL matches
 =================================

 This LUA script tracks all newly seen IPs against the excellent FireHOL Cyber Crime Feeds at http://iplists.firehol.org/

-Essentially this script reads in the IP ranges in the intel file.
-Click on 'download local copy' and loads it into a LUA range map.
-Then tracks the "New Key" stream.

 Using